xenph/metrics/library/reporters/README.md

 Reporters
 =========
-Reporters are how the events are proporgated into other systems and eventually reported to the user.
+Reporters are how the events are propagated into other systems and eventually reported to the user.

 MixPanel
 --------